HectorVilas/lights-out/README.md

 ## update 14
 I just added 6 pixel art levels.
 Pretty iconic characters from Nintendo games drawn with just lights on or off.
 Now I just need to add...
 18 more?
 Okay, anything for the project!

+note: and all the pixel art I wanted is now present.
+I drawed all of them one pixel at a time with another "dev tool" I made to make the tiles just paint one.
+I made them looking at some Gameboy and NES sprites, but those have at least 3 different colors, so it was pretty hard to do with just two colors.

+I'm not sure if those pixel art levels are beatable, just enjoy them, don't beat yourself if you cant beat them.

+***

+# final thoughts
+This project was a lot of fun, I learned a lot, and if I had to do the same project again, now I know about some things that would do much better, like the arrays storing the levels.
+A simple 1D array would be enough, but I decided to store the X and Y coordinates of each lit light.
+This made the variable like 3 or 4 times bigger.

+I also learned that I need to name things better, and maybe I need to be more specific with the `querySelector`.
+Adding more features to a project is fun, but planning those ahead would be much better, another thing to have in mind.

+So this is the final version of this project.
+It's playable right now, has been tested and may come back in the future to make some changes or add new features.

+See you in the next project!